alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

     **NB: `buildSpeechletResponse()` automatically wraps speech in SSML tags, without checking for broken characters within.
 Therefore you must escape characters like `&` with a backslash.**

 2. The response is stored in `this.handler.response`.
-This should not be confused with `this.response` which is different.
+This should not be confused with `this.response` (which you should ignore).
 Notably, `this.handler.response` also contains `this.handler.response.response`, which is basically the subset of the response that will actually be spoken by Alexa.

 3. The `'':responseReady'` listener doesn't do much except set the state in the session attributes of the response, emits `':saveState'` if you want to save the session attributes in DynamoDB, then calls `this.context.succeed(this.handler.response)`, which - assuming your Lambda function is using RequestResponse - sends off your event to the Alexa Skill.

+    ---

     **NB: While simple, the `:responseReady` listener has two big issues:**